UPDATE: HIV Prophylaxis Following Occupational Exposure

 When an occupational exposure occurs, the source patient should be evaluated for both hepatitis B and hepatitis C. (AII)

-The risk of transmission of HBV and HCV from an occupational exposure is significantly greater than the risk of HIV transmission.
+The risk of transmission of hepatitis B virus (HBV) and hepatitis C virus (HCV) from an occupational exposure is significantly greater than the risk of HIV transmission.
 The risk of HCV infection following a needlestick is 1.8%, whereas the risk of HBV infection ranges from 1% to 30% depending on the presence of hepatitis e antigen (see Table 8).
 The risk of transmission of HCV from a single mucous membrane exposure is negligible.

 A. Hepatitis B Virus Post-Exposure Management